MICHELLE: Hey, MJ! I’d make a joke here, but after viewing various pictures of startling amounts of snowfall, I just hope you’re staying warm!

 I’m also really anxious to find out more about some of the series’ mysteries, both in terms of the sci-fi plotline (What are the Gauna?
 What really happened back on Earth?
 Why does Nagate seem to possess inhuman skill?) as well as the already-complicated human relationships (What’s Izana’s story?
 And what’s the deal with Kunato?).
 I’m very much on the edge of my seat at this point.

 MICHELLE: Me, too!
 And that’s why it delights me to report that this series is at nine volumes in Japan and still ongoing.
 This is longer than Nihei’s six-volume Biomega (recently released by VIZ and which I now feel an urgent need to finally read) and likely to be longer than BLAME!, which has ten volumes.
 A story like this needs as much time as possible to really unfurl its layers.
 Happily, it looks like Vertical has scheduled volume two for April, so maybe we’ll get regular bimonthly releases!

 I did want to note… even though mecha stories certainly aren’t new, and even though there were a few scenes (like the assembly wherein the awesome and capable captain informs everyone about the threat) that reminded me of Battlestar Galactica, Knights of Sidonia never once felt derivative to me.
 I think the details and careful world-building are largely responsible for that.

-MELINDA: Agreed all-around!
+MJ: Agreed all-around!
 Knights of Sidonia is a real treat, and I’m anxious for more!